PSA test: Urologists criticise IQWiG report

-In a recently published preliminary report, the Institute for Quality and Efficiency in Health Care (IQWiG) advised against the general determination of the PSA value for the early detection of prostate cancer.
-The reason: PSA screening spares some patients the burden of metastatic cancer, but damage due to overdiagnosis and overtherapy outweighs this.
-However, the urologists organised in the German Society of Urology (DGU) strongly criticise the preliminary report.
-"Rightly so", say also Dr. Stephan Neubauer and Dr. Pedram Derakhshani of the West German Prostate Center in Cologne.
+In its final report of April 2020, the German Institute for Economic Efficiency in Health Care (IQWIG) also advised against the general determination of the PSA value for the early detection of prostate cancer, despite major objections from national and international professional associations.
+The Institute also receives strong criticism from the German Society of Urology (DGU).
+"Rightly so", say Dr. Stephan Neubauer and Dr. Pedram Derakhshani of the West German Prostate Center in Cologne.

-A one-time elevated PSA level can thus also be the result of benign prostate enlargement or inflammation of the prostate.
-Even cycling and sexual intercourse can cause the PSA level to skyrocket in the short term.
-It is therefore important to repeat the test and to use additional other diagnostic procedures, recommends the Cologne prostate specialist.
-Effective early detection includes PSA testing, ultrasound and palpation of the prostate.
-Therefore, it is always essential to have a well-founded evaluation of the overall findings of a man and not an isolated evaluation of only the PSA level.
+For example, a uniquely elevated PSA level can also be the result of benign prostate enlargement or inflammation of the prostate.
+Even cycling and sexual intercourse can cause the PSA level to soar in the short term.
+It is therefore important to repeat the test and use additional other diagnostic procedures, is the recommendation of the West German Prostate Center.
+An effective early detection includes PSA testing, ultrasound and palpation of the prostate.
+Therefore, it is always essential to have a well-founded professional evaluation of the overall findings of a man and not to look at the PSA level in isolation.